Back to blog

 Watch How People Treat Each Other

 The culture of the congregation matters too.
-Some churches are doctrinally sound on paper but feel cold and disconnected in practice.
+Some churches are clear on paper but feel cold and disconnected in practice.
 Others feel socially warm while lacking spiritual depth.
 A healthy church should have both truth and love.
 Over time, you should see evidence that people genuinely care for one another, help one another, pray for one another, and welcome outsiders naturally.

 Find a Church Where You Can Grow